C.A. GOLDBERG, PLLC JOINS SENATOR GOUNARDES TO INTRODUCE NEW YORK CHILD DATA PRIVACY AND PROTECTION ACT

 - Must provide portal to parents and guardians to report emergencies

 - Must prioritize investigations where children are the victims

 - Privacy policies must obtain consent of child AND parents

 - Companies must complete a data assessment impact statement that reports on the amount of time on average children use their product

 - Clearly state terms of service for products aimed at children and that the obligations are not binding on children

 This would be enforced by the Attorney General and includes a civil cause of action.
 The NYCDPPA would apply to any online product that knows or should know that its product is accessible to and used by children.
 This includes apps, educational products, social media platforms, online messaging, online marketplaces, content streaming, and online gaming.

 About C.A.
 Goldberg, PLLC

 C.A.
-Goldberg, PLLC is a victims’ rights law firm based in Brooklyn and working nationally to represent families of children who’ve been catastrophically injured because of online harms.
+Goldberg, PLLC is a victims’ rights law firm headquartered in Brooklyn and working nationally to represent families of children who’ve been catastrophically injured by technology companies.

 What the people behind the bill say: